kchapelier/gist-load/README.md

 **Warning**

 Github may break this at any time so it isn't recommended to use this in any critical project.
-It is perfect to maintain a list of presets for creative coding projects and the likes though.
+It is perfect to maintain an external list of presets for creative coding projects and the likes though.

 ## Installing